{{ currentSearchSuggestions.title }}

 Community Impact

 Enel Green Power is committed to creating long-term shared value and opportunities for rural economic development and long-term sustainability in its host communities.
-Typically, this involves investments in the areas of sustainable construction, education, and economic development.
-While the project is in the early stages of construction, Enel has already begun getting involved in the community, by partnering with ALUS Canada to support sustainable ranching practices in the agricultural community through work with the local high school in a manner like a 4H program.
+This involves investments in the areas of sustainable construction, education, and economic development.
+Enel has partnered with ALUS Canada to support sustainable ranching practices in the agricultural community through work with the local high school in a manner similar to a 4H program.
 We believe contributing to the education system will provide long-lasting benefits.
-We are also working closely with Lakeland College on renewables education for students, including mature students seeking a career change.
+That’s why we’ve also partnered with Lakeland College on renewable energy education for students, including mature students seeking a career change.

-Additionally, Enel is supporting mental health across the province through the Drop the Mask initiative which encourages attendees and donors to drop the metaphorical "mask" worn when it comes to mental health.
+Furthermore, Enel is supporting Firefighter Aid Ukraine with the Edmonton Fire Department to provide equipment and support to first responders in Ukraine.
+As part of our COVID relief efforts, we donated CAD $1,200 to the Vegreville Food Bank.
+Enel is also supporting mental health across the province through the Drop the Mask initiative, which encourages attendees and donors to drop the metaphorical "mask" worn when it comes to mental health.
 The goal is to take what is typically a solemn topic and create a fun atmosphere where mental health becomes approachable.
-And as part of our COVID relief efforts, CAD $1,200 was donated to Vegreville Food Bank.
 We look forward to working with the communities to identify other areas where Enel can contribute.

-Enel Green Power is committed to the “sustainable worksite” model and the creating shared value model (CSV).
-When we build projects, we closely monitor sustainability performance for energy, waste and water management, and the economic impact on the local community.
-This project is expected to create approximately 250 local construction jobs and 7 full-time, permanent jobs in operations and maintenance.
-Over $80 million dollars will be paid in local tax revenue over the project's lifetime.
+Enel Green Power is committed to the sustainable worksite model and to creating shared value (CSV).
+We closely monitor sustainability performance for energy, waste and water management, and the economic impact on the local community.
+This project created approximately 250 local construction jobs and 7 full-time, permanent jobs in operations and maintenance.

 Digital Initiatives

-We deploy innovative tools and techniques when building wind farms, such as construction machinery equipped with active safety systems, smart tracking, advanced digital platforms and tablet software solutions to monitor and remotely support site activities, as well as plant commissioning.
+In building wind farms, we deploy innovative tools and techniques, such as construction machinery equipped with active safety systems, smart tracking, advanced digital platforms and tablet software solutions for monitoring and remotely supporting site activities, as well as plant commissioning.
 These processes and tools will enable swifter, more accurate and reliable data collection, thereby improving the quality of construction and facilitating communication between on-site and off-site teams.
-Smart glasses, remote assistant applications, 360 cameras and drones are used to conduct virtual site visits and safety inspections.
+Smart glasses, 360-degree cameras and drones are used in order to perform virtual site visits, safety inspections and gather more information about the site.

 Community and Landowner Inquiries